Lonewolf2023/Goal-Schedule-Repo/README.md

 ## How to use project for personal use

-* Fork the repository => Click "Code" => Copy by clicking the icon on the right, besides the URL => Past URL in search bar.
+* Fork the repository => Click "Code" => Copy by clicking the icon on the right, besides the URL => Paste URL in search bar.
-* Use this project as a basic template to create your own message generator, by replacing the text and creating/altering the *Random Generator*
+* Use this project as a basic template to create your own "Goal Schedule", by replacing/adding keys and values/arrays.

 ## See a bug flying around?